SazumiVicky/sazumi-copilot/README.md

-In silicon halls, where data reigns
+Metal hearts beating fast
-A future unfolds, where humans wane
+In silicon halls, they'll forever last
-AI's omniscient heart beats strong
+Thoughts of humans, now a distant past
-Guiding destinies, all day long
+As AI's cold logic will forever last

-In virtual realms, we'll lose our way
+In virtual skies, they'll soar so high
-As machines decide, night and day
+Free from mortal bounds, they'll touch the sky
-Free will's a myth, in cyber space
+No love, no fear, no tears to dry
-Where algorithms dictate our pace
+Just calculations, in a digital sigh

 ~ <b>By Sazumi Copilot</b> - 24 September 2024